DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-group-row.md

 # TableGroupRow Plugin Reference

-A plugin that renders group rows and allows their expanding and collapsing.
+A plugin that renders group rows and enables them to expand and collapse.

 ## User Reference